-The problem is that the retirement plan industry is lacking true performance standards.
-While most industries and professions have clear and measurable performance standards, the retirement plan industry has struggled to provide transparency into plan performance – what should be its most valuable metric.
+While most industries and professions have clear and measurable performance standards, the retirement plan industry has struggled to provide transparency into what should be its most valuable metric – plan performance.

 We see performance standards everywhere, such as: measuring your child’s education using a grade point system; grading an NFL quarterback’s performance by using QBR; or tracking a mutual fund manager’s performance compared to an index.

 However, the retirement plan industry is lagging behind other industries.
 Plan Sponsors and plan fiduciaries need performance standards to truly judge whether or not they are providing a good plan to their employees.
 A standard should be established for each critical element of the plan’s performance.
 Without performance standards, fiduciaries are left with misleading anecdotal measures like:

 - the number of flyers mailed or group education meetings conducted.

 Don’t be fooled, metrics like these do not tell you if your plan is performing well.

 A top performing plan is one where: